Radimal/marvelous-chestnut/src/pages/index.md

       new_window: false
       no_follow: false
   - title: 100% Human Supported
-    content: 'Want to ask a DACVR a question about a patient''s report?
-Just message us and we''ll respond quickly.
+    content: Want to ask a DACVR a question about a patient's report?
+Just message us and we'll respond quickly.
 Need a full DACVR report for a patient?
-A few taps and we''ll have it to you in the same amount of time.
+A few clicks and we'll have it to you in the same amount of time.
 We can even do full DAVCR reporting for 100% of your patients.

-'
     image_alt: ''
     actions: []
     type: feature_item